saint11/DeadWeight/source/blacksalt.md

 - **Mystic ink**: Creates an glowing colorful ink that only other wizards with the **mystic ink** spell can see.
 The wizard's hands can be used to paint with this ink.

 ## The Awakened
+Most Awakened believe themselves to be cursed, they never studied magic but the Void found them.
+Although they don't fully comprehend their powers, they've learned to use them to survive.

 #### Spells {.block .unlisted}